Lord Alfred Douglas: 1895 trials

 Queensberry's attorney announced in court that he had located several male prostitutes who were to testify that they had had sex with Wilde.
 Wilde's lawyers advised him that this would make a conviction on the libel charge very unlikely; he then dropped the libel charge, on his lawyers' advice, to avoid further pointless scandal.
 Without a conviction, the libel law of the time meant that Wilde was responsible for Queensberry's considerable legal costs which, along with other debts, left him bankrupt.
 Based on the evidence raised during the case, Wilde was arrested the next day and charged with committing criminal sodomy and "gross indecency", a crime capable of being committed only by two men, which might include sexual acts other than sodomy.

 Douglas's September 1892 poem "Two Loves" (published in the Oxford magazine The Chameleon in December 1894) was used against Wilde at the latter's trial.
 It ends with the famous line that refers to male homosexuality as the love that dare not speak its name, which is often attributed wrongly to Wilde.
 Wilde gave an eloquent but counter-productive explanation of the nature of this love on the witness stand.
 The trial resulted in a hung jury.

 In 1895, when Wilde was released on bail during his trials, Douglas's cousin Sholto Johnstone Douglas stood surety for £500 of the bail money.
 The prosecutor opted to retry the case.
 Wilde was convicted on 25 May 1895 and sentenced to two years' hard labour, first at Pentonville, then Wandsworth, then famously in Reading Gaol.
 Douglas was forced into exile in Europe.

 While in prison, Wilde wrote Douglas a long and critical letter titled De Profundis, describing how he felt about him.
-Wilde was not permitted to send it but it might have been sent to him after Wilde's release.
-It was given to Robbie Ross with instructions to make a copy and send the original to Lord Alfred Douglas.
-Lord Alfred Douglas later said that he received only a letter from Ross with a few choice quotations and did not know there was a letter until reference was made to it in a biography of Wilde on which Ross had consulted.
+Wilde was not permitted to send it but it might have been sent to Douglas after Wilde's release.
+It was given to Robbie Ross with instructions to make a copy and send the original to Douglas.
+Douglas later said that he received only a letter from Ross with a few choice quotations and did not know there was a letter from Wilde until reference was made to it in a biography of Wilde on which Ross had consulted.
 After Wilde's release on 19 May 1897, the two reunited in August at Rouen but stayed together only a few months due to personal differences and various pressures on them.